-Drinking alcohol is a risk factor for many health conditions, including many cancers, high blood pressure, cerebrovascular disease, liver disease and mental health problem.78 The
+Drinking alcohol is a risk factor for many health conditions, including many cancers, high blood pressure, cerebrovascular disease, liver disease and mental health problem.
+The harmful use of alcohol can also result in social and economic impacts for both individuals and wider society, including violence and accidents.

-Self-reported alcohol consumption figures estimate that just over 1 in 4 people (22%) in Fife drank more than the weekly recommended level of 14 units per week with men more likely to report this than women in 2016-19.52 Surveys consistently obtain lower consumption estimates than those derived from alcohol sales data.
-In 2019 the equivalent of 9.9 litres of pure alcohol for every person aged 16 years and over was sold in Scotland, which converts to 19.1 units per adult per week.79 During the COVID-19 pandemic, alcohol sales (litres of pure alcohol per adult) were 9% lower in 2020 and 16% lower up to May 2021 than the average for the same time periods in 2017-19.79 During both these times there was a noticeable increase in alcohol off-sales (shops and supermarkets) and a substantial fall in sales within licensed premises.
-This level of alcohol sales during the pandemic suggests that population-level consumption continued to be above recommended levels, at an average of 17 units per adult each week.79
+Self-reported alcohol consumption figures estimate that just over 1 in 4 people (22%) in Fife drank more than the weekly recommended level of 14 units per week with men more likely to report this than women in 2016-19.
+Surveys consistently obtain lower consumption estimates than those derived from alcohol sales data.
+In 2019 the equivalent of 9.9 litres of pure alcohol for every person aged 16 years and over was sold in Scotland, which converts to 19.1 units per adult per week.
+During the COVID-19 pandemic, alcohol sales (litres of pure alcohol per adult) were 9% lower in 2020 and 16% lower up to May 2021 than the average for the same time periods in 2017-19.
+During both these times there was a noticeable increase in alcohol off-sales (shops and supermarkets) and a substantial fall in sales within licensed premises.
+This level of alcohol sales during the pandemic suggests that population-level consumption continued to be above recommended levels, at an average of 17 units per adult each week.

-There was a fall in alcohol-related hospital (acute) admissions in Fife in 2020/21 (584 per 100,000 population), compared to 2019/20 (701 per 100,000 population).80 The COVID-19 pandemic and measures put in place to respond to the pandemic are likely to have contributed to this fall.
-Prior to this fall, rates in Fife had increased year on year since 2015/16 and have shown an upward trend since 2011/12, in contrast to the downward trend seen nationally during the same time period.80
+There was a fall in alcohol-related hospital (acute) admissions in Fife in 2020/21 (584 per 100,000 population), compared to 2019/20 (701 per 100,000 population).
+The COVID-19 pandemic and measures put in place to respond to the pandemic are likely to have contributed to this fall.
+Prior to this fall, rates in Fife had increased year on year since 2015/16 and have shown an upward trend since 2011/12, in contrast to the downward trend seen nationally during the same time period.

-Between 2016 and 2020, there were a total of 356 alcohol-specific deaths registered in Fife, an annual average of 71 deaths and a rate of 18.5 per 100,000 population.81 This was the highest five-year rate since 2008-12 but was lower than the Scottish average, which has been a consistent trend since 2000-04.
+Between 2016 and 2020, there were a total of 356 alcohol-specific deaths registered in Fife, an annual average of 71 deaths and a rate of 18.5 per 100,000 population.
+This was the highest five-year rate since 2008-12 but was lower than the Scottish average, which has been a consistent trend since 2000-04.
 Men are more likely than women to die from an alcohol-specific death and be admitted to hospital for an alcohol-related condition.

 There are large and persistent inequalities in both alcohol-related hospital admissions and alcohol-specific deaths which are both five times higher in the most deprived areas in Fife compared to the least deprived areas.
-The most deprived areas had double the admissions in 2020/21 and 87% more alcohol-specific deaths in 2016-20 than the Fife average.10
+The most deprived areas had double the admissions in 2020/21 and 87% more alcohol-specific deaths in 2016-20 than the Fife average.